TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 		sudo yum -y -q install java-1.8.0-openjdk-devel
 		java -version  # Ensure it prints correct Java version

-15. <a id="15step"></a>Setup [passwordless ssh](../reference/misc/passwordless_ssh.md) on this instance.
-This requirement may be removed in future, for single-instance installation on AWS.

-16. Run below commands to update the cluster configuration.
+    Repeat above three steps for all the instances launched.

+15. <a id="15step"></a>If you are launching the cluster across multiple EC2 instances, you need to 1) setup [passwordless ssh](../reference/misc/passwordless_ssh.md) access across these instances and 2) provide EC2 instance information in SnappyData's conf files.

+    You can skip these two steps for a SnappyData cluster on a single EC2 instance.

+    For step 2), at a minimum, provide private IP addresses of EC2 instances in appropriate conf files, viz. `conf/locators`, `conf/servers` and `conf/leads`.

+    Sample conf files for a cluster with 3 servers, 1 locator and 1 lead are given below.
+Here the locator and lead processes are configured to run on the same EC2 instance.

-		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/locators
+        cat /opt/snappydata/conf/locators
+        172.16.32.180

-		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/servers
+        cat /opt/snappydata/conf/servers
+        172.16.32.181
+        172.16.32.182
+        172.16.32.183

-		curl http://169.254.169.254/latest/meta-data/local-ipv4 > /opt/snappydata/conf/leads
+        cat /opt/snappydata/conf/leads
+        172.16.32.180

-17. Go to the **/opt/snappydata** directory.
-Run the following command to start a basic cluster with one data node, one lead, and one locator.
+16. Go to the **/opt/snappydata** directory.
+Run the following command to start your cluster.
+By default, it will launch a basic cluster with one data server, one lead, and one locator.

 		./sbin/snappy-start-all.sh

+17. After deploying SnappyData, follow the instructions [here](/howto/use_apache_zeppelin_with_snappydata.md), to use the product from Apache Zeppelin.

 <a id="accesssnappydatacluster"></a>
 ### Accessing SnappyData Cluster

+Before you access the SnappyData cluster, you must configure cluster's security group to allow connections from your client host on required ports.

+In case you do not know the IP address of your client host, you can open these ports to the world (though, not recommended) by specifying `0.0.0.0/0` as **Source** against above port range in the security group.
+Note that in such a case, any unknown user on the internet can connect to your cluster, if your cluster does not have security enabled.

+So it is strongly recommended to add specific IP addresses as **Source**, in the format `XXX.XXX.XXX.XXX/32` in your security group.

 The quickest way to connect to your SnappyData cluster is probably using the snappy shell utility packaged with the distribution.